SAP/spartacus-docs/_pages/install/schematics.md

 ## Prerequisites

-Before using Spartacus schematics, ensure that the following requirements are met:
+Before using Spartacus schematics, ensure that you have all of the necessary prerequisites.

-- Your Angular CLI is on version 9.1 or higher, < 10.0.
-- Your application is using Angular 9 or higher, < 10.0.
-- Your Node version is less than or equal to version 13.
+{% include docs/frontend_requirements.html %}

 ## Adding Spartacus Libraries to Your Angular Project